andrewgormley/educenter-hugo/exampleSite/content/english/news/divisions-season-1.md

 After the recent success in the All Weapons scene, we are following in their footsteps with a divisions style competition.
 However, we have a a slight twist!

 **How will the tiered divisions be decided?
-**Tiered divisions will be decided by Cup Supervisors.
+**Tiered divisions will be decided by the Cup Supervisors.

 **How will the groups work?
 **Groups will be limited to 5 teams in Season 1.